dbeck/dbeck.github.io/_posts/2016-01-18-Scalesmall-W8-W10-Elixir-Tuples-Maps-and-ETS.markdown

 - all patterns where I extracted the fields
 - and all macro invocations

 This is clearly no way to go.
-There would be an easy solution to this if I could validate `MyDate` by passing only one `MyDate` parameter rather then the extracted fields.
+There would be an easy solution to this if I could validate `MyDate` by passing only one `MyDate` parameter rather than the extracted fields.
 Unfortunately I cannot do that due to the limitations of function guards.
 At least I could not come up with a solution so far.

 #### Third attempt: use defrecord